The Plant Every Aspiring Plant Parent Should Buy First

 How do you like your pothos?
 Trailing or Climbing?
 Drop us a comment below and let us know!
 How do we love our pothos…

 We hope you’ll consider picking up one of these easy growers soon and we’re sure it will brighten up your life!
-Here’s some pothos inspiration to get you excited.
+Looking for more houseplant tips?
+Check out our favorite plants!
+Also make sure to subscribe so you never miss out on a new plant to love.